Your first 12 months in business can both drag and fly by.

 You are your business and self-care is critical to the success of your business and your ongoing mental and physical health.
 Make sure that you stay healthy by eating well, staying hydrated, getting enough sleep, and fitting in time for regular movement / exercise and fun.
 Keep your stress levels in check and make sure you have a support network you can call on in times of need, be it for advice, a coffee break, a rant, a cry, or a laugh.

-You want to get out there and build your network.
-You want people to like you.
-You want to land that deal.
-You want to please your client.
+You want to get out there and build your network, and you want people to like you.
+You want to land that deal and to please your client.
 You want it all and you will traipse all over town and beyond 5 times before collapsing in a heap in the office or at home to start your real work for the day.

 What you need to acknowledge is that it’s not all about them.
 It’s about you too.
 There is nothing wrong with saying no, or in asking people to come to you, to meet you half way, or to hold virtual meetings.
 I also highly recommend having one meeting-free day a week.
 I go as far as to block my calendar out for one day a week to help me focus on what needs to be done.